This type of study is very useful for companies that:

 This leads to several economic and ROI benefits:

-More than 250 technologists and IP experts providing expertise across all technology sectors, supported by a separate dedicated data science team.
+More than 170 in-house, full time research professionals with expertise across all technology sectors, supported by a separate dedicated data science team.

 More than 45 years’ experience providing IP services that help corporations strengthen their patent portfolios.

-Using data, analysis, and clear, persuasive visualisations to create powerful, actionable intelligence.
+Using data, in-depth analysis, and clear, persuasive visualisations to create powerful, actionable intelligence.

 Create a comprehensive technical categorisation based on products and features/functions to enable further detailed analysis.